phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
-The default is 4194304 (4 MB).
+The default is 4194304 (4 MiB).

 Values are integers, in bytes.
 The recommendation is to use powers of 2.
-For example,  1024 will give a 1K buffer.
+For example,  1024 will give a 1KiB buffer.

 NCCL_NTHREADS